AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for more updates.

+## November 2020 {#nov-2020}

+The Privacy section has been moved and enriched with two new sections: [Privacy management](../../platform/using/privacy-management.md) and [Managing privacy requests](../../platform/using/privacy-requests.md).

 ## October 2020 {#oct-2020}

 **New capabilities included in 20.3 release**